 9 The raw material acquisition and preprocessing stage starts when the material is extracted from nature, and 10 ends when the product components reach the gate of the production facility or service delivery operation.
-11 Raw material is defined as a primary or secondary material that is used to produce a product, which is 12 typically supplied in the form of ingots, granules, powders, etc. as needed for the production process (note: 13 secondary includes recycled material).
-If several materials are used for the product, several raw material 14 acquisition stages may be included within the boundary.
-This stage often includes foreground processes such 15 as
+Raw material is defined as a primary or secondary material that is used to produce a product, which is 11 typically supplied in the form of ingots, granules, powders, etc. as needed for the production process (note: 12 13 secondary includes recycled material).
+If several materials are used for the product, several raw material acquisition stages may be included within the boundary.
+This stage often includes foreground processes such 14 15 as

-- 16 Mining and extraction (materials or fossil fuels) - 17 Cultivation of land and harvesting of trees or crops - 18 Use of fertilizers

-- Additional processes to make sure that the raw material meets the customer requirements, e. g. of form and chemical composition. - 21 o Cleaning and sizing - Chipping of wood for use in wood products - Conversion of crops for use in food products - Land use and direct land use change emissions, when applicable (see Section 6.3.1).
+- Mining and extraction (materials or fossil fuels) 16 - Cultivation of land and harvesting of trees or crops 17 - Use of fertilizers 18 - Additional processes to make sure that the raw material meets the customer requirements, e.g. of 19 form and chemical composition.
+20 - 21 Cleaning and sizing 0 - Chipping of wood for use in wood products \circ - Conversion of crops for use in food products 0 - 24 Land use impacts as defined in Appendix B - 25 Because the stages are defined to represent the continuous path of a product through its life cycle.

-Because the stages are defined to represent the continuous path of a product through its life cycle, transportation occurs within these stages.
-For the raw material acquisition and preprocessing stage the boundary ends when the component reaches the gate of the production stage; therefore, the transportation of the component from one to the other is an important foreground process.
-Equally important are transportation processes that occur during the operations of a stage, an example being the transport of coal by trucks within the coal mine.
+transportation occurs within these stages.
+For the raw material acquisition and preprocessing stage the 26 boundary ends when the component reaches the gate of the production stage; therefore, the transportation of 27 28 the component from one to the other is an important foreground process.
+Equally important are transportation 29 processes that occur during the operations of a stage, an example being the transport of coal by trucks within 30 the coal mine.